ewolff/software-architektur.tv/index.md

 stellen.
 Die Aufnahme stehen danach als Video und Podcast zur Verfügung.

 # Nächste Folge: 13.10.
-13:00 Bert Jan Schrijvers about Generic or Specific?
+13:00 Bert Jan Schrijver about Generic or Specific?

 Usually, this is not an easy question to answer.
 The answer depends on a lot of different factors, including future factors you may not be